SLLEN: Semantic-aware Low-light Image Enhancement Network: Performance Evaluation

 \subsection{Semantic Segmentation in the Dark}

-In this subsection, we evaluate the performance of state-of-the-art LLE techniques on the high-level semantic segmentation task under low-light conditions.
+We further evaluate the performance of state-of-the-art LLE techniques on semantic segmentation task under low-light conditions.
 In specific, we randomly select 100 images from visual object classes (VOC) \cite{Everingham10} and darken them according to \cite{Zhang_2021_CVPR}.
 These darkened images are then enhanced by the aforementioned comparable methods and our SLLEN.
 Finally, we adopt \cite{chen2018encoder} as a baseline to rank the segmentation capability for different algorithms.
-Figure~\ref{semantic_res} gives the semantic results on two given examples.
-As expected, the semantic maps of output results of SLLEN are the closest to the GT compared to those of its competitors.
+Figure~\ref{semantic_res} gives the semantic results on three given examples.
+As shown, the semantic maps of output results of SLLEN are the closest to the GT compared to those of its competitors.

 To further facilitate the comparison, mean Intersection over Union (mIoU), whose larger value means better semantic segmentation result, is used to evaluate the performance of different algorithms on semantic segmentation.
-The corresponding average mIoU scores on the 100 examples by each algorithm are listed in Table~\ref{semantic}.
+The corresponding average mIoU scores on the 100 examples by each algorithm are reported in Table~\ref{Tab3}.
 As seen, the score of SLLEN outperforms those of the eight comparable approaches.